Skip to content

 Import/Exportđź”—

-The Import/Export feature allows the user to import or restore all provisioning back to the system.
-The user can also export or save all provisioning of the system to a text file.
-Users can compare provisioning or view the differences between current provisioning and a text file to import.
+The Import/Export feature allows users to import or restore all provisioning settings back into the system.
+Users can also export or save all system provisioning to a text file.
+Additionally, they can compare provisioning or view differences between the current system provisioning and a text file before importing.

 To access the Import/Export feature go to Operations and select the tab titled Import/Export.